Estimated reading time: 17 minutes

 For the Chinese, the Lotus is a symbol:

-Famous images and sayings about the Lotus in China show that.
+Famous images and sayings about the Lotus in China illustrate this point.

-• The lotus flower with leaves and buds represents a complete union.
+- The lotus flower, with its leaves and buds, represents a complete union.

-• A magpie sits on the stamens of a blooming lotus flower and collects seeds.
-May you have the pleasure of passing one test after another.
+- A magpie sits on the stamens of a blooming lotus flower and collects seeds.

-• Two lotus flowers or a stem consisting of a lotus flower and a single flower represent the hope of a united heart and harmony, representing the union.
+- Two lotus flowers or a stem with a lotus flower and a single flower symbolise unity and the hope of a united heart.

-• The Lotus (symbolizing a girl) and the lionfish (symbolizing a boy) signify love.
+- The Lotus (symbolising a girl) and the lionfish (symbolising a boy) signify love.

-• The bluestem of the lotus flower symbolizes purity and modesty.
+- The bluestem of the lotus flower symbolises purity and modesty.

-The Lotus also has excellent value in botulism.
+The Lotus also has excellent value in Taoism.
 One of Tao’s Eight Immortals is Ho Shen Ku, and her symbol is an open lotus flower, which signifies openness and wisdom.
-Taoist artists like to paint the Lotus to represent divine Lotus, such as light, beauty, and life and to help us understand our path and place in the world.
+Taoist artists often paint the Lotus to represent the divine, symbolising light, beauty, and life, and to help us understand our path and place in the world.

 Lotus Flower in Japanese Culture